johnnynunez/Mooncake/doc/en/vllm-integration.md

   - The port in the URL is used to communicate with etcd server for metadata.
 - "metadata_server": The etcd server of mooncake transfer engine.
 - "protocol": The protocol to be used for data transmission. ("rdma/tcp")
-- "device_name": The device to be used for data transmission, required when "protocol" set to "rdma".
+- "device_name": The device to be used for data transmission, required when "protocol" is set to "rdma".
+If multiple NIC devices are used, they can be separated by commas such as "erdma_0,erdma_1".
+Please note that there are no spaces between them.

 #### Prepare configuration file to Run Example over TCP